CuboidRaptor/xkcd-ntmin/README.md

 # xkcd-ntmin
 Minimalistic XKCD New Tab Firefox Addon\
-Weather, a daily xkcd feed, and a nice calm gradient.
+A daily xkcd feed, and a nice calm gradient.